sgmurphy/wordpress-plugins/loginizer/readme.txt

 3. Loginizer Brute Force Settings page

 == Changelog ==

+= 1.8.5 =
+* [Feature] Added Option to disable Login notification for whitelisted IPs.
+* [Improvement] We have added variables for custom subject in Login notification.
+* [Bug-Fix] Now the time shown in the Login Notification email, will respect the timezone set in the WordPress settings.
+* [Bug-Fix] Error notice when 2FA fails had some CSS issue which has been fixed.
+* [Task] We have remove unwanted code in reCAPTCHA.

 = 1.8.4 =
 * [Feature] Block Page, now instead of showing error on the Login page of user being blacklisted, you can just show a page with error, reducing the resource being used to show the error.